Monstar-twada/monstarlab-gitrules/README.md

 The main repository will always hold two evergreen branches:

 * `master`
-* `stable`
+* `develop`

 The main branch should be considered `origin/master` and will be the main branch where the source code of `HEAD` always reflects a state with the latest delivered development changes for the next release.
 As a developer, you will be branching and merging from `master`.

 Consider `origin/stable` to always represent the latest code deployed to production.
 During day to day development, the `stable` branch will not be interacted with.

-When the source code in the `master` branch is stable and has been deployed, all of the changes will be merged into `stable` and tagged with a release number. *How this is done in detail will be discussed later.*
+When the source code in the `master` branch is stable and has been deployed, all of the changes will be merged into `develop` and tagged with a release number. *How this is done in detail will be discussed later.*

 ## Supporting Branches